yik3z/Watchy-CAD/CAD/Cases/SlimV5/Readme.md

 # Version 5 of Slim Case

-Work in progress
+V5 has a bigger battery: 402535 instead of 402030
-This version will have a cli[pping mechanism for the top.
-Possibly a flexible top (printed in TPU)]
+This version is for a watchy with the strap loops removed.
+For a smaller footprint